atick-faisal/label-studio/docs/source/tutorials/tesseract.md

 ### 5. Upload tasks

-   If you're using the Label Studio Local File Storage option, upload images directly to Label Studio using the Label Studio interface.
+   If you're using the Annotation Hub Local File Storage option, upload images directly to Annotation Hub using the Annotation Hub interface.

    If you're using MinIO for task storage, log into the MinIO control panel at `http://localhost:9001`.
 Create a new bucket, making a note of the name, and